eng-paula/temperaturePrediction/README.md

-# temperaturePrediction
+# Climate Prediction
-Temperature prediction over a 50-year period using satellite imagery and machine learning algorithms.
+Climate prediction over a 50-year period using satellite imagery and machine learning algorithms.